Boymeetscode/jekyll-now/_posts/2017-08-13-late-night-thoughts.markdown

 School is quickly approaching in less than 4 days and I'm actually kind of looking forward to it.
 I'm thinking it should help keep me occupied as I'm really not doing much else; at it's core I think that's the real problem.
 I've always felt the need to be doing something worth talking about and am having to come to terms that I will not always have something to occupy me.

-Note: If this post is riddled with errors, I apologize.
+Note: Honeslty, this was nothing but me ranting about silly thoughts.
+If this post is riddled with errors, I apologize.
 I wrote it at 1am.